 The Sony a6500 surprised everyone when it was announced only six months after the a6300.
 Though nearly identical in appearance and specifications, the new camera adds 5-axis stabilisation and a larger buffer memory while improving the overheating issue when recording in 4K.
 These and a couple of other small improvements make the a6500 the flagship APS-C mirrorless camera for the E-mount system.
 Following more than two months of testing, we can finally present our complete review of the camera to you.

 Ethics statement: We bought the Sony a6500 for review purposes.
 We were not asked to write anything about the camera, nor were we provided with any other compensation of any kind.
 Within the article, there are affiliate links.
-If you buy something after clicking the link, we will receive a small commission that helps support the site.
+If you buy something after clicking the link, we will receive a small commission.
 Don’t worry – prices remain the same for you.
 To know more about our ethics, you can visit our full disclosure page.
 Thank you!

 - Sensor: 24 MP APS-C Exmor CMOS